cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 * **Email to send report** - all email notifications will be sent to this email address

 :::warning Warning
-If email is not specified, all [notifications](/manager/#wmt-email-notifications) will be sent to control panel administrator`s email.
+If email is not specified, all [notifications](/manager/#wmt-email-notifications) will be sent to control panel administrator's email.
 :::

 ![](/images/Webmonitoringtoolsettings.png)